Covid: why cough persists after illness and what to do against it

 A recurring cough can hamper your ability to work, leave you with medical bills to pay, and lead you to avoid social engagements because, after all, you don’t want others to be afraid that you’re spreading covid.

-As a general practitioner, I hear patients ask me if there’s anything that can fix their post-covid cough.
+As a general practitioner, I hear patients ask me if there is anything that can correct their post-covid cough.
 Next, I share my answer.

 What causes coughing during covid?